swpecht/swpecht.github.io/_posts/2020-05-23-yak-shaving.md

 I'm sure any cloud provider would have worked, but I had a good experience using digital ocean in the past -- it's reasonably priced and reasonably simple.

 Next, I setup tmux and putty.
 This ended up being a bigger waste of time than expected.
-I had foolishly gotten my Vim and terminal color scheme set up with out tmux. running things through tmux immediately reverted me to the previous, ugly colors :(
+I had foolishly gotten my Vim and terminal color scheme set up with out tmux.
+Running things through tmux immediately reverted me to the previous, ugly colors :(

 I eventually realized I needed to start tmux with the `-2` argument to enable 256 colors:
 ```